-If you are investing for income, you are probably very perplexed by the extremely low interest rates available today.
-This is especially difficult if you are retired or want to retire now.
-If you’re very lucky, you might get 2% for a CD.
-After inflation and taxes, you’re losing money, of course.
+If you are trying to invest for income, you have to be frustrated by persistent low interest rates.
+This is especially difficult if you are retired or are planning on retiring now.
+If you’re very lucky, you might get 1.25% for a CD.
+After inflation and taxes, you’re losing money of course.
 But you’d still consider yourself fortunate to snag those “attractive” rates.

 Fortunately, there are alternatives to these low-paying alternatives.
 I’m going to share a few ideas with you, but they are not intended to give you specific investment advice.
-You should invest based on your particular needs, situation and comfort level (ability to take on risk).
+You should invest based on your particular needs, situation and comfort level (ability to take risk).
+And you have to be open to different ideas my friend.
+That’s not always so easy to do.

-With that in mind, here are 5 ideas you should consider if you’re interested in investing for income.
-Consider adding these to your list of the best retirement investments:
+With th at in mind, here are 5 ideas you should consider if you’re interested in investing for income.
+Consider adding these to your list of the attractive retirement investment alternatives:

 Wait.
 Didn’t I just say that CDs stink right now?
 Yes I did.
-And these won’t help you get the money needed to retire.
+And these won’t help you get the monthly income needed to retire.
 But you still might invest in CDs if you have no appetite for risk.
 Nobody wants to buy long-term CDs right now because the commonly held belief is that interest rates are going up.
 Well…interest rates probably will go up, but we don’t know how long it will take before they do.
-Nobody knows where interest rates are going and/or when they’ll make their move.

 3. Real Estate

-Real estate prices are low, as are interest rates.
-This could be a wonderful time to invest in real estate and lease out your properties.
+Real estate prices aren’t low but interest rates are.
+This could still be a good time to invest in real estate and lease out your properties.
 Just be careful about the market you invest in.
-Some locations (like Southern California) are still priced so high that the rental income is still very low compared to the purchase price.
-Real estate prices may stay low for some time.
-Nobody really knows.
-But if you’re looking for income, who cares?
-Look for real estate markets where you can rent your property out quickly and in places where the prices make sense.
-If you do that, you’ll be able to hold on to the property through this decline in prices and happily cash your rent checks every month.
+Some locations (like Southern California) are priced so high that the rental income is very low compared to the purchase price.

 Equities are one of my favorite ideas if you are interested in investing for income.
 In fact, it’s one of the best ways to do so.
 The concept is that you invest in a broadly based portfolio of funds and withdraw 4% of the value of the account each year.

-Some of this return will come from dividends (read “What Is a Dividend?“) and some from growth in value.
+Some of this return will come from dividends and some from growth in value.

 Sometimes, you’ll earn much more than 4% and your account will rise in value.
 Other years you’ll earn less than 4% or even lose money.
 When that sad day happens (and it will), your account will actually lose value.
 Those will be difficult years.